April Update

 ❦❦❦

 Coming back home from New York City was a little bit of a bittersweet experience.
 Once again, through this travel I had a very happy time with my friends.
-I have missed them very dearly on my journey home and spent again a significant number of hours reflecting on the difficulties that come from living far from friends and family.
+I have missed them very dearly on my journey home and then spent again a significant number of hours reflecting on the difficulties that come from living far from friends and family.

-As I landed back home however spring was still happening.
+As I landed back home, however, spring was still happening.

 More flowers from my yard.